Is it Okay to Sleep in a Recliner? Pros, Cons, & Side Effects

 Read more about why do I sleep better in my recliner than my bed?

-How Should You Sleep in A Recliner?
+How Should You Sleep in A Reclining Chair?

 recliner in the living room